DiRenzoM/technical-guide-to-apis/README.md

 ![get_success](img/get_success.PNG)

 We've done it!
-Our server saved the data from our post and recognized that we passed in the same id during the GET request.
+Our server saved the data from our POST request and recognized that we passed in the same id during the GET request.
 It isn't too much of a further leap to imagine storing and querying data from a database.

 ## Wrap up